akankshaparmar78/WeatherApp/README.md

-Work on Weateer app
+Work on the Weather app.
+Fetch 5-day weather forecasting

-fetch 5 day feather forcating